Read words or blocks of text aloud when highlighted or clicked

 - Assistive Technology for reading – Cumley J. (2009)

-- Technology tools to support reading in the digital age – Biancarosa G, Griffiths GG.
+- Technology tools to support reading in the digital age (link is external) – Biancarosa G, Griffiths GG.
 The Future of Children, 22(2), (2014)

 Related content in the DeveloperSpace